 ‘Yes, they did, twice that day.
 They drank a little the first time, and then returned to the dorm.
 An hour later they were back again for another round, but it seemed Lance did more of the drinking the second time.’

 ‘Can you remember the time when both boys left?’

 ‘Yes.
-Lance was very tipsy, and had already began to make a lot of trouble.
+Lance was very tipsy and had already begun to make a lot of trouble.
 This mess is for only junior officers.
 But as you know, in the military, there are ranks.
-I recall the highest ranking officer in the mess asking me to kick Lance out because he was talking loud and laughing wild.’
+I recall the highest ranking officer in the mess asking me to kick Lance out because he was talking loud and laughing wildly.’

 ‘What about Seth?

 ‘Seth wasn’t drunk; he only left because his friend was asked to.’

 ‘Thank you, sir!
 You have been very kind.’
 Brig General Lindsey said, and then she walked away.

 ‘Find something helpful?’
 Forester asked as he sat down beside Counsel Lindsey for another day of proceedings.